Potentiostat parameters explained

 Some of you might still remember analog plotters or writers.
 These machines were moving a pen on a piece of paper depending on an applied voltage.
 If you want to measure the voltage over time with an analog voltmeter and use an analog plotter, you will set the horizontal movement of the paper to a certain velocity and start to apply the voltage to the voltmeter.
 The writer will move vertically across the paper drawing a line depending on the applied voltage.
 The continuum of potential values is translated to a continuum of pen positions.
 The whole spectrum of the pen’s movement is limited by the upper and lower edge of the paper, but in between all values are possible.
 The resolution is limited by the thickness of the line drawn and your ability to read the line.

 If this system is digitalized you do not have a continuum of values anymore, but discrete values.
-This is due to limited states provided by the bits.
+This is due to the limited states provided by the bits.
 In this example the writer limits are arbitrarily defined as 0 V and 100 V. These are the extreme values.
 Each possible state is assigned a number between these extreme values.
 Usually, equidistant values are chosen.
-If we would have just 2 bits and thus 4 states in this example, the states would have the values 0, 33, 66, and 100.
+If we had just 2 bits and thus 4 states in this example, the states would have the values 0, 33, 66, and 100.

 This would make the resolution quite bad.
 The voltmeter could not tell the difference between 70 and 90 V. If we have 12 bits and thus 4096 states, the values could be 0, 0.0244, 0.0488, 0.0733, etc. Suddenly the voltmeter can measure the difference between 0.1 V and 0.2 V without any problem.